 Even for those who are less at-risk for skin cancer, SPF is absolutely crucial at ANY age.
 I once heard Dr. Dennis Gross say on a podcast that 20 minutes a day of incidental sun exposure (grabbing the mail, walking into the grocery store, etc) can add up to 120 hours per year–and yes that math is simple but I had never thought about it like that.

 UV rays cause damage to your skin in ways we can’t really see until it is too late: they damage the collagen and elastin in our skin which results in premature aging (not just aging–PREMATURE aging!).

 My absolute favorite is Supergoop’s Glowscreen with SPF 40.
 It is magical, although for those who don’t love a GLOWY sunscreen, I might suggest Unseen Sunscreen from Supergoop–this has more of a matte finish and is a great makeup primer.

 If I have time (I don’t), some light makeup

 Being a SAHM (A handy acronym I learned recently that means “stay at home mom”), I don’t have a huge need for makeup outside of pure vanity.
 But some days I just need a pick-me-up, you know?

-So IF I have a few extra minutes, I will quickly slap on some Skin Tint from Glossier (like the “Paris” IG filter for your face, very light coverage but just enough for a low-key day of toddler-chasing), a couple of swipes of Glossier’s Boy Brow (gives your brows some life), and some mascara (currently on the hunt for the world’s best drugstore mascara and really loving L’Oreal Telescopic right now).
+So IF I have a few extra minutes, I will quickly slap on some Skin Tint from Glossier (like the “Paris” IG filter for your face, very light coverage but just enough for a low-key day of toddler-chasing), a couple of swipes of Glossier’s Boy Brow (gives your brows some life), and some mascara (I won’t stop until everyone I know is using Thrive but that’s a post for another day).

 And while this may seem like a lot, don’t be fooled by my wordiness.
 The above takes me 10 minutes tops and really helps me start the day off right.